The RRZE’s „Woody“ is the preferred cluster for serial/single-node throughput jobs.

 In 2013, 72 single socket compute nodes with Intel Xeon E3-1240 v3 processors (4-core „Haswell“, 3.4 GHz, 8 GB RAM and 900 GB of local scratch disk) have been added (w11xx nodes).
 These nodes are only connected by GBit ethernet.
 Therefore, only single-node jobs are allowed in this segment.
 These nodes replaced three racks full of old w0xxx-nodes, providing significantly more compute power at a fraction of the power usage.

 Although Woody was originally a system that was designed for running parallel programs using significantly more than one node, the communications network is pretty weak compared to our other clusters and today’s standards.
-It is therefore now mostly intended for running single node jobs.
-Note however that the rule Jobs with less than one node are not supported on the w0xx nodes and are subject to be killed without notice still applies.
-In other words, you cannot reserve single CPUs, the minimum allocation is one node.
+It is therefore now intended for running single node jobs.
+In other words, you cannot reserve single cores, the minimum allocation is one node.
 In the w10xx segment, also single cores can be requested as an exception.